samohtaerg/samohtaerg.github.io/_pages/about.md

 In my free time, I make music across genres, from fugues to dark synth and melodic dubstep.
 I also love modding games like Skyrim, Cyberpunk 2077, and Overwatch.
 Right now, I’m training in boxing; the goal is to compete in The Golden Gloves by 2026.

-When it comes to reading, my favorites are Hegel, Žižek, Merleau-Ponty, Deleuze, Lacan, Eros, etc. I’m currently working through Hegel’s *The Philosophy of History* and *Lectures on the History of Philosophy*.
+When it comes to reading, my favorites are Hegel, Žižek, Merleau-Ponty, Deleuze, Lacan, Eros, etc. My last failed attempt was to work through Hegel’s *The Philosophy of History* and *Lectures on the History of Philosophy* at the same time.